dsteyn44/comic_craze_MS3/README.md

 -   My Mentor Precious for continuous helpful feedback.

 -   Tutor support at Code Institute for their support - Fatima, Igor, Jo and John.
 Thank you for being so patient.

+-   Talyor Brookes, thanks for the help with the creating a favorites tag.
+Hope it goes well with your MS4.

+-   All the guys in my Slack group.
+Thank you for the support.

 -   My wife Sofia and sons August & Adam for having to put up with me during this course.
 Love you to the monn and back.